Associate Professor of Social Medicine

 PhD 1985, Cornell University

-MD 2000, University of North Carolina - Chapel Hill
+MD 2000, University of North Carolina at Chapel Hill

-I work at the intersections between medicine and literature generally, with a particular emphasis on medical autobiography and what’s been described lately as narrative medicine.
+I work at the intersections between medicine and literature generally, with a particular emphasis on medical autobiography.
 My background in the humanities includes MFA (creative writing—fiction) and PhD degrees (nineteenth-century British literature) in English, both from Cornell.
-My published work over the past several years, both critical and narrative, has been concerned with questions of how narrative conditions our perceptions.
+My published work over the past decade has been concerned primarily with the ways the conventions of narrative condition our perceptions.
 I am particularly interested in the ethical ambiguity of narrative itself, its capacity both to offer insight into our motives and to generate self-serving fictions.
 I am fascinated by the imagination, especially as it confronts our mortal condition.

 I approach these and related questions in a variety of modes.
 I am primarily a writer of short stories.
-Much of my writing over the past thirty years has been in a mode usually characterized as “imaginative”; in these pieces, in addition to questions of mortality, I am interested in how consciousness arises in language, how language and culture condition our capacity to comprehend our situation, and whether narrative might transcend or reinforce those conditions.
-I am interested, finally, in how narrative offers an entry into experiences we have never had (and the implications this might have for physicians, such as in the cultivation of empathy), and how such participation might change us as individuals.
+In this work, in addition to questions of mortality, I am interested in how consciousness arises in language, how language and culture condition our capacity to comprehend our situation, and whether narrative might transcend or reinforce those conditions.
+I am interested, finally, in how narrative offers an entry into experiences we have never had (and the implications this might have for physicians, such as in the cultivation of insight or empathy), and how such participation might change us as individuals.

 I also work in the form of personal essay, approaching subjects from the morality of health-care reform to what doctors might learn from their own experiences of illness.
-These pieces have appeared in such venues as The New Republic and Men’s Health, where I have been a contributing editor for the past several years.
+These pieces have appeared in such venues as The New Republic and Men’s Health, where I have been a contributing editor for much of the past decade.
 I also occasionally publish, or present at conferences, critical work on or about narrative medicine.
 My particular interest in this area is doctors’ autobiographical writing, and how it can function to critique or to reinforce stereotypes of doctoring.